thomas6m/OpenShift-4.7.2/README.md

 		Domain search list : example.com;ose.example.com

-		DHCP Static Mappings for this Interface : ( Get the MAC address of VM-OSE interface from all the newly create VM & update here )
+		DHCP Static Mappings for this Interface : ( Get the MAC address of OSEnet interface from all the newly create VM & update here )